named-data/NDN-packet-spec/name.rst

     When producing a URI from an NDN Name, only the generic URI unreserved characters are left unescaped.
     These are the US-ASCII upper and lower case letters (A-Z, a-z), digits (0-9), and the four specials PLUS (+), PERIOD (.), UNDERSCORE (\_), and HYPHEN (-).
-    All other characters are escaped using either the percent-encoding method of the URI Generic Syntax or a ``ndn`` scheme specific hexadecimal string escape starting with the EQUALS (=) and an even number of characters from the set of hex digits.
+    All other characters are escaped using either the percent-encoding method of the URI Generic Syntax.
-    Once an EQUALS has been encountered in a component the hexadecimal encoding persists until the end of the component.
-    The hex digits in these escaped encodings should always use upper-case letters, i.e., A-Z.

-    To unambiguously represent name components that would collide with the use of . and .. for relative URIs, any component that consists solely of zero or more periods is encoded using three additional periods.
+    To unambiguously represent name components that would collide with the use of . and .. for relative URIs, any component that consists solely of one or more periods is encoded using three additional periods.

   * ``NumberComponent``

-    Number components start with ``number=`` prefix, following with textual representation of the number.
+    Number components start with ``number=`` prefix (case sensitive), following with textual representation of the number.
     For example, ``number=10`` represents a NumberComponent with encoded value of 10.
+    The number must be decimal and should be without leading zeros.

   * ``ImplicitSha256DigestComponent``

-    Implicit SHA256 digest component starts with ``sha256digest=`` prefix, following the digest represented as a sequence of 32 hexadecimal numbers.
+    Implicit SHA256 digest component starts with ``sha256digest=`` prefix (case sensitive), following the digest represented as a sequence of 32 hexadecimal numbers.
     For example, ``sha256digest=893259d98aca58c451453f29ec7dc38688e690dd0b59ef4f3b9d33738bff0b8d``

 - The authority component (the part after the initial ``//`` in the familiar http and ftp URI schemes) is not relevant to NDN.